Qarik-Group/concourse-tutorial/docs/basics/publishing-outputs.md

 The Docker image [`starkandwayne/concourse`](https://hub.docker.com/r/starkandwayne/concourse) is described at https://github.com/starkandwayne/dockerfiles/ and is common base Docker image used by many Stark & Wayne pipelines.

-Your organisation may wish to curate its own based Docker images to be shared across pipelines.
+Your organisation may wish to curate its own base Docker images to be shared across pipelines.
 After finishing the Basics lessons, visit Lesson [Create and Use Docker Images](/miscellaneous/docker-images/) for creating pipelines to create your own Docker images using Concourse.

 ## Tragic Security